melloware/quarkus-debezium/README.md

 # Quarkus Debezium Consumer

-This project demonstrates Change Data Capture (CDC) using Debezium with Oracle as the source database and Kafka Streams for processing customer data changes.
+This project demonstrates Change Data Capture (CDC) using [Debezium](https://debezium.io/) with Oracle as the source database and Kafka Streams for processing customer data changes.
 It includes a Quarkus application that consumes Debezium CDC events, processes them using Kafka Streams, and can optionally sync the data to PostgreSQL.

 ## Architecture

 The application:
-- Captures changes from Oracle DB using Debezium Oracle Connector
+- Captures changes from Oracle DB using [Debezium Oracle Connector](https://debezium.io/documentation/reference/stable/connectors/oracle.html)
-- Processes CDC events through Kafka Streams
+- Processes CDC events through [Quarkus Kafka Streams](https://quarkus.io/guides/kafka-streams)
-- Tracks customer record changes (creates, updates, deletes)
+- Tracks database record changes (creates, updates, deletes)
-- Uses Javers for detailed change tracking on updates
+- Uses [Javers](https://github.com/javers/javers) for detailed change tracking on updates
-- Can sync changes to PostgreSQL using Debezium JDBC Sink Connector
+- Can sync changes to PostgreSQL using [Debezium JDBC Sink Connector](https://debezium.io/documentation/reference/stable/connectors/jdbc.html)

 ## Use Cases
 - Real-time data synchronization between databases such as Oracle and PostgreSQL
 - CDC pipeline for event-driven applications and microservices
-- Sending small payloads of change data through a WebSocket to the UI to render only what needs to be updated
+- Sending small payloads of database CDC events through a WebSocket to the UI to render only what needs to be updated
 - Third party application can stream event driven data changes from Kafka

 [![Use Cases](https://github.com/melloware/quarkus-debezium/blob/main/docker/debezium-use-cases.png)](https://github.com/melloware/quarkus-debezium)